RedisLabs/DockerHub/hub.md

 ![setup screen](https://raw.githubusercontent.com/RedisLabs/DockerHub/master/images/RP-SetupScreen4.jpeg)

 * **Step-5:** Choose the new redis db option.
-In the new redis db screen, click the "show advanced option" link and provide a database name _"database1"_, endpoint port number of _12000_ and click "Activate" to create your database.
+In the new redis db screen, click the "show advanced option" link and provide a database name _"database1"_, endpoint port number of _"12000"_ and click "Activate" to create your database.

 ![setup screen](https://raw.githubusercontent.com/RedisLabs/DockerHub/master/images/RP-DBScreen.jpeg)

-You now have a database
+You now have a redis database!

+# Connecting to the Redis Database #

-* **Step-4:** Read and Write Data using `redis-cli`
+* **redis-cli** Read and Write Data using `redis-cli`

 `docker  exec -it rp sudo su -`
 `# sudo /opt/redislabs/bin/redis-cli -p 12000`